MeAkash77/LatticeDB-NextGen-DBMS/README.md

 ## Contributing

-We ❤️ contributions!
+I ❤️ contributions!
 Ways to help:

 * Tackle issues labeled `good-first-issue` or `help-wanted`.
 * Add merge resolvers and UDFs in WASM.